 We had to be a bit cautious, because Ladakh is also a high-security area, adjoining the frontline of confrontations with Pakistan and China.
 Photographing the police and military, who are all over the place, is frowned upon.

 The director and producer got their hands dirty helping to change a tire on the MM540.

 Because this Jeep belongs to the police, I took this photo from a distance and enlarged it here.
 You can just see details including wire mesh over the windshield and warning light, and the "Flying Squad" logo.

-Ancient Futures was broadcast as an episode of the long-running TV series The Nature of Things.
+Ancient Futures: Learning From Ladakh was broadcast as an episode of the long-running TV series The Nature of Things.
 It is also in the DVD collections of thousands of universities, schools and libraries around the world, and has been translated into a number of languages.
-As of 2016 it can be viewed on YouTube and also purchased online with updated bonus material from 2014.

 Elsewhere on the web, see Mountainous Ladakh for more details and history of the region.